 Jocelyn’s disease experience includes NIHL trials, numerous limitation trials and interim hearings; as well as advising on conditions such as vibration white finger.

 General civil law

-Jocelyn has extensive experience in employment law and attending tribunals, generally.
-This experience includes an 8 day whistle blowing case in the employment tribunal; advising on an alleged failure to pay the minimum wage; and numerous multi-day discrimination/unfair dismissal claims.
+Jocelyn has extensive experience in dealing with discrimination cases and attending tribunals, generally.
+This experience includes an 8 day whistle blowing case heard in the employment tribunal; advising on an alleged failure to pay the minimum wage; and numerous multi-day discrimination/unfair dismissal claims.

 Discrimination and harassment are two particular areas of Jocelyn’s expertise.
-As well as dealing with discrimination in the field of employment law, Jocelyn has represented claimants in a wide range of successful discrimination claims, in the county court.
-Discrimination matters Jocelyn has worked on include claims against colleges and universities, local authorities and transport networks.
+Jocelyn has represented claimants in a wide range of successful discrimination claims in the county court.
+Matters include claims against colleges and universities, local authorities and transport networks.
 These cases typically require lengthy and complex pleadings, with in-depth advice from the outset.
 A particular notable success was in a disability discrimination claim relating to the ‘bedroom tax’.
 Harassment claims Jocelyn have dealt with include obtaining injunctions and successfully raising harassment in counterclaims.

 Court of Protection

 Jocelyn is just starting out with her Court of Protection practice.
 She intends to practice in matters of both welfare and property & affairs.
 Jocelyn’s broad experience lends itself well to both areas of work.